 Changes in benefit terms: There were no changes in benefit terms from the amounts reported for fiscal years 2014-2017.
 For fiscal year 2018, SERS changed from a fixed 3% annual increase to a Cost of Living Adjustment (COLA) based on the changes in the Consumer Price Index (CPI-W), with a cap of 2.5%.
+There were no changes in benefit terms from the amounts previously reported for fiscal year 2019.

 Changes in assumptions: There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal years 2014-2016.
 For fiscal year 2017, the following changes of assumptions affected the total pension liability since the prior measurement date: (a) the assumed rate of inflation was reduced from 3.25% to 3.00%, (b) payroll growth assumption was reduced from 4.00% to 3.50%, (c) mortality among active members was updated to RP-2014 Blue Collar Mortality Table with fully generational projection and a five year age set-back for both males and females, (d) mortality among service retired members, and beneficiaries was updated to the following RP-2014 Blue Collar Mortality Table with fully generational projection with Scale BB, 120% of male rates, and 110% of female rates, (e) mortality among disabled members was updated to RP-2000 Disabled Mortality Table, 90% for male rates and 100% for female rates, set back five years is used for the period after disability retirement and (f) the discount rate was reduced from 7.75% to 7.50%.
-There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2018.
+There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal years 2018-2019.